CityScrolls logo Explore Venice ›

 Santa Maria della Carità

-The galleries are housed in a complex of three former 12th-century religious establishments, adding an extra layer of charm and historical depth to your visit.
+The galleries are housed within a complex of three former 12th-century religious establishments - including Venice’s very first Scuola Grande - adding an extra layer of charm and historical depth to your visit.

 Immerse yourself in one of Italy's finest art collections, featuring breathtaking canvases brimming with color, light and splendor.